Crispy Tofu Rainbow Spring Rolls with Peanut Tamarind Sauce

 - Add in tofu, shake to coat.

-- On medium heat, fry tofu for about 5 minutes each side or until golden brown; drain excess oil on paper towels
+- On medium heat, fry the tofu for about 5 minutes on each side or until golden brown; drain excess oil on paper towels.

-- Add in 1/3 cup of the peanut tamarind sauce to the cooked tofu; toss to coat.
+- Add in 1/4 – 1/3 cup of the peanut tamarind sauce or enough to coat the cooked tofu.

-- To assemble, dip rice wrappers until all sides are saturated with water for about 10 seconds; add in fillings, fold in both sides then bring up bottom and firmly roll.
+- To assemble, dip rice wrapper into a bowl of cold water until all sides are saturated; add in fillings, fold in both sides then bring up the bottom and firmly roll.

-- Peanut or almond butter may be substituted for the sauce.
+- Peanut or almond butter may be substituted for the sauce if you prefer a smoother consistency.